-We've said it before and we will say it again, an empty mantel at Christmas is a sad one.
+We've said it before and we will say it again, an empty mantel at Christmas is a sad one, and one of the biggest Christmas decorating mistakes you can make.
 They are so easy to decorate too, just pick some greenery, add some candles and there you go, your very own marvellous masterpiece.

 We love this asymmetric look though, with the large houseplant, it's unexpected because of the height but definitely adds interest to the space and a clear focal point.

 This rustic Christmas decor idea is so simple and effective!
 Pick up some brown paper bags from a craft store or Amazon (opens in new tab) and then hang them using ribbons and strings to start your own DIY advent calendar.

 Use stickers to add the numbers, or a chalk pen to add patterns.
 You could hang it anywhere too but we think it would look so cute in a hallway so the kids can just grab their bag as they leave for school.

 12. Add some subtle festive decor to your kitchen

 Despite being the heart of the home over the holidays, your kitchen decor scheme can get a bit overlooked when it comes to Christmas.
 We say that needs to change.

 Sure, you might not have room for a tree in there, but copy this Christmas decorating idea and hang some foliage around a doorway, in your cabinets and over your lighting.
 Add some cute hanging decorations on your handles too to complete the look.